-To consider the Coulomb excitation effect for inelastic scattering and/or breakup channel, we introduced the Coulomb excitation potential.
-This involves various interactions such as the Coulomb dipole excitation (CDE; E1 transition), Coulomb quadrupole excitation (CQE; E2 transition), and so forth.
-As mentioned above, however, in the case of the inelastic scattering and/or breakup channel for $^{17}$Ne projectile, since it is related to the E2 transition, we only need to consider the CQE interaction with an imaginary potential, described as follows~\cite{love77}:
+To consider the Coulomb excitation effect for the inelastic scattering and/or breakup channel, we introduced the Coulomb excitation potential.
+This involves various interactions such as Coulomb dipole excitation (CDE; E1 transition) and Coulomb quadrupole excitation (CQE; E2 transition).
+However, as mentioned above, the interaction in the case of the inelastic scattering and/or breakup channel of the $^{17}$Ne projectile is related to the E2 transition.
+Thus, we only need to consider the CQE interaction with an imaginary potential, as described below~\cite{love77}:

 with